-The Page Museum does not sell original fossil material.
-However, reproductions in fiberglass resin of selected items from the Rancho La Brea collections are available for purchase through the Page Museum Store.
-A more extensive selection is available to museums and universities through the Collections Manager of the Page Museum.
+The La Brea Tar Pits Museum does not sell original fossil material.
+However, reproductions in fiberglass resin of selected items from the Rancho La Brea collections are available for purchase through the La Brea Tar Pits Museum Store.
+A more extensive selection is available to museums and universities through the Collections Manager of the museum.

 How many pits are there?